Chase-Percy/cpdev/content/project/big-balls-roll.md

 ### Skybox

-The skybox was implemented by creating a 1x1 cube around the camera and applying a texture to each of the internal faces of the cube.
-The location is translated along with the camera every frame so that the player is always able to see it.
+The skybox was implemented by creating a 1x1 cube applying a texture to its internal faces.
+This cube was then placed around the camera with its location translated with the camera every frame so that the player could always see it.
 The final requirement was to render the cube first per frame and with the depth buffer disabled so that all other objects drawn appear in front of it.
 {{< spacer >}}